Home » Security Camera Guides » Keep your Vehicle Safe with These Top 5 Security Cameras For Cars

 What is a G sensor?

-A G sensor is an accelerometer found in dash cams.
-They register vibrations, so that the dash cam can notify the user if someone is tampering with the vehicle or if there is a collision while the vehicle is left stationary.
-The G sensor can trigger the camera to start recording.
+A G sensor is an accelerometer used in dash cams.
+They register vibrations, which the dash cam uses to notify the user when someone tampers with the vehicle or if there is a collision while the vehicle is stationary.
+If armed, it triggers the dash cam to start recording.

 Garmin Dash Cam Tandem